 Although they call themselves PEOs, the service that many international providers actually offer is an employer of record, or EOR.
 Unlike with a PEO, when a company enters a partnership with an employer of record, the EOR becomes the legal employer responsible for all HR, payroll and tax withholding requirements and compliance.
 The client company is solely responsible for managing the employee’s day-to-day contributions.

-Although the employee is paid by one entity and managed by another, there is only one true—and legal—employer: the EOR.
+The employee is paid by one entity and managed by another, so there is only one true—and legal—employer: the EOR.
 Under an employer of record arrangement, the worker is in a sense shared, but because of the single legal employer, the arrangement is not considered to be co-employment in the same way as provided by a PEO.

 Why is co-employment a concern in international hiring?